+Town Hall

-Town Hall 333 Washington Street, 5th Floor Brookline, Massachusetts 02445 617.730.2401
+333 Washington Street, 5th Floor

+Brookline, Massachusetts 02445

+617.730.2401

-ТО Linus J. Guillory Jr., Superintendent
+TO Linus J. Guillory Jr., Superintendent

-FROM: School Committee
+FROM: School Committee DATE: October 10, 2024

-DATE: September 25, 2024

-RE: FY26-30 Budget Guidelines (first draft)
+RE: FY26-30 Budget Guidelines (third draft)

-Alternative intro: The following is general guidance meant to assist the administration of the Public Schools of Brookline in preparing the budget for the 2026-2030 fiscal years.
-The School Committee would like to see a budget that reflects the mission and vision of the Public Schools of Brookline and articulated in our six goals (Joy in Learning; Excellence in Teaching; Culture of Collaboration; Celebration of Difference; Commitment to Equity; and Ethic of Wellness)."
 The School Committee is responsible for approving and overseeing the District's annual budget (educational plan).
-In accordance with our responsibilities, we present our suggested multi-year guidelines to inform construction of the budget for the upcoming and future fiscal years.
-The intent is that the guidelines will enable us to review all spending proposals through a shared lens and will guide us as we make difficult, important choices.
+In accordance with our responsibilities, we present our suggested multi-year guidelines to (1) inform construction of the budget for the upcoming and future fiscal years, (2) allow.
+The intent is that the guidelines will enable us to review all spending proposals through a shared lens, and will(3) guide us as we make difficult, important choices, and (4).
 Adhering to these guidelines will enable us to maintain a relentless focus on our priorities.